dromotherm/documentation/pages/themis/overview/overview.md

 ---
-title: Themis/EmonCMS - overview - what is Themis ?
+title: Overview - what is Themis ?
 sidebar: themis_sidebar
 permalink: Themis_overview.html
+summary: Themis is dedicated to the monitoring of large tertiary buildings.
 ---
-Themis is dedicated to the monitoring of large tertiary buildings.

 The basic Themis kit contains :
 - indoor temperature and humidity sensors (x10)